 Day lost money due to stock speculations and he got fed up with the hard work on the farm, which he felt had almost broken his health.
 He quit the farm and with his wife Frances, went out to Washington Territory and spent the winter of 1879-80 in Walla Walla.
 This part of B.F.
 Day’s story was recorded in a biographical article in An Illustrated History of the State of Washington, written in 1893 by Harvey Kimball Hines.
 I am always curious about how and why people from across the USA choose to come to the Pacific Northwest, but in Hine’s article, Day’s reasons for going to Walla Walla were not explained.
 We can speculate that B.F.
 Day must have heard that there might be better opportunities “out West.”

 In 1880 Walla Walla was a growing city with slightly more population than Seattle’s 3,533 people, and in that year it appeared that Walla Walla might become a more important city than Seattle.
-It had an Odd Fellows organization (I.O.O.F.) and we note that since Day was a member of the International Order of Odd Fellows fraternal group, he may have had contacts in Walla Walla and stayed there while examining the prospects of Washington Territory.
+It had an International Order of Odd Fellows organization (I.O.O.F.) and we note that since Day was a member of this fraternal group, he may have had contacts in Walla Walla and stayed there while examining the prospects of Washington Territory.
 For whatever reason, B.F.
 Day and his wife Frances continued on to Seattle in the spring of 1880, and we presume that Day accessed Odd Fellows contacts in Seattle, as well.